lxi-tools/lxi-tools/README.md

 ### 3.3 Installation from source

+The latest source releases can be found [here](https://github.com/lxi-tools/lxi-tools/releases).

-To compile and install successfully from source you need to install the following dependencies:
+To compile and install successfully from source you need to first install the following dependencies:

  * liblxi